dataclouder-dev/startup-template-angular/readme.md

 -> https://github.com/adamofig/dataclouder-template-node

-1) Create a NEST project with the template.

-## 2) Deploy to Google Cloud.
+## 2) Automate the deployment to Google Cloud CI/CD

 Very easy step if you want to automate the deployment on Google Cloud.